LaserFR/LaserFR/tests/readme.md

 ## Important Notes

 - **FaceNet Model**:
-  - Ensure you have the pre-trained FaceNet model.
-Download it if necessary.
   Since FaceNet is built on TensorFlow 1.x, there may be numerous compatibility issues.
 Therefore, we recommend running it on a CPU instead of a GPU.
+And we modified the original `facenet.py` to solve the compatibility issues.

 # 3. DodgingDoS